International Neuromodulation Society Guidelines for Intrathecal Drug Delivery from the Polyanalgesic Consensus Conference (PACC)

 Supported by an educational grant from Jazz Pharmaceuticals, Inc.

-Interventional pain specialists, physicians, physician assistants, nurse practitioners, and other members of the healthcare team that treat patients with chronic pain.
+Interventional pain specialists, physicians, physician assistants, nurse practitioners, and other members of the healthcare team.

 CME Credit (Physicians):